-Heather Trickey’s professional expertise is in social science, her research area including (among other things) public health policy intervention.
+Heather Trickey’s professional expertise was in social science, her research area including (among other things) public health policy intervention.

-She's also a poet contending with a life-threatening illness, as well as an open water swimmer.
-She takes to the sea, all year round.
+She was also a poet contending with a life-threatening illness, as well as an open water swimmer.
+It was her pride and joy to take to the sea, all year round.
 And here’s her first, urgently compiled collection.
 These are true poems, uncompromising and crystal clear.
 There’s undoubtedly sadness here, but also playfulness and spiritual strength.

 After I leaked hot tears onto the radiotherapy bed

 and the nurse said she would have liked to give me a hug but couldn’t,

 I swung by our local patch of water.

 This is the Channel.
 And I am the Pobble,

 A friend once sat hereabouts and sang a song to the Severn.

 Brown/blue, two things can be true.
 Right now it looks

 like sparkling shit.
 This poem is not about Pobbles